mtpradoc/Marlene_Prado_Data_Analysis_Portfolio/README.md

 ---

-### Project n: Global Video Game Sales - Year Bins and Sales Comparison
+### Project 4: Global Video Game Sales - Year Bins and Sales Comparison
 - **Overview**: In this project, I created bins for year ranges in the video game sales dataset to analyze sales trends over time.
 The focus was on categorizing years, performing quick table calculations for percent of total global sales, and comparing global sales with EU sales.
 - **Tools**: Tableau, Data Binning, Calculations (Percent of Total, Custom Calculations)
 - **Key Insights**: